andreww/fox/DoX/Compilation.md

 ##Testing

-Three test-suites are supplied; in `common/test`, `wxml/test`, and `wcml/test`.
-In each case, `cd` to the relevant directory and then run `./run_tests.sh`.

-(The sax and dom testsuites are available separately.
-Please contact the author for details.)

-The tests will run and then print out the number of passes and fails.
-Details of failing tests may be found in the file `failed.out`.

-Known failures:
-* `test_xml_Close_2` sometimes unexpectedly fails - this is not a problem, ignore it.
+Several testsuites are available for the different modules of the library.
+To run them all, simply run `make check` from the top-level directory.
+This will run the individual testsuites, and collate their results.

-If any other failures occur, please send a message to the mailing list (<FoX@lists.uszla.me.uk>) with details of compiler, hardware platform, and the nature of the failure.
+If any failures occur (unrelated to known compiler issues, see the [up-to-date list](http://uszla.me.uk/space/software/FoX/compat/)), please send a message to the mailing list (<FoX@lists.uszla.me.uk>) with details of compiler, hardware platform, and the nature of the failure.

 ##Linking to an existing program